 Avoid a Failing Strategy with Competition — Clorox vs. Procter & Gamble

-But there’s a few other principles here that we can learn about competitors and how they respond to one another.
-For the incumbent, one key is, what signal am I sending to other potential entrants by my behavior today?
-So, not, what is the short-term impact on my profit, but what is the long-term impact on the competitive dynamic?
-If I play nice, or if I fight?
-Perhaps if I fight aggressively, I will deter other entrepreneurs from coming into my segment.
+There’s a few other principles here we can learn about competitors and how they respond to one another.
+One key for the incumbent is, what signal are they sending to other potential entrants by their behavior today?
+The focus is not what is the short-term impact on profit, but what is the long-term impact on the competitive dynamic?
+Do they play nice, or fight?
+If they fight aggressively, does it deter other entrepreneurs from coming into that market segment?

-If you think about what you’re trying to do as an incumbent player in these markets, what you’d love to do is be able to take action up front to deter entry before the player even comes in.
-Could you fight a little preemptively, and therefore, avoid the situation of having to take a huge hit to profits later on to fight them in reality?
+Think about what you’re trying to do as an incumbent player in these markets.
+What you’d love to do is take action up front to deter entry before the player even comes in, and therefore, avoid the situation of having to take a huge hit to profits later on.
 Could you engage in preemptive action?

-Now, Procter & Gamble was planning on test marketing this product in Portland, Maine, their new bleach.
+Procter & Gamble’s plan was to test market their new bleach in Portland, Maine.
 Why Portland Maine?
-It was far from Clorox’s headquarters in California.
-It was a small market, and they were all set with a couponing and sampling strategy for introducing their product and testing it out.
+It was far from Clorox’s headquarters in California, it was a small market, and they were all set with a couponing and sampling strategy for introducing their product to test it out.

-Clorox caught wind of this, and they said to themselves, how might we deter entry by P&G?
-They launched a preemptive attack.
-They delivered a gallon of bleach to every household in Portland, Maine.
+Clorox caught wind of this.
+They launched a preemptive attack to deter entry by P&G. They delivered a gallon of bleach to every household in Portland, Maine.

 What did Procter & Gamble do?
-They said to themselves, well, our whole sampling and couponing strategy won’t do much good now that everyone has an extra bottle of bleach already on hand.
-Moreover, we just learned that Clorox is going to fight to the death in this market.
-This won’t be an easy battle.
+They realized their whole sampling and couponing strategy wouldn’t do much good once every household had an extra bottle of bleach already on hand.
+Moreover, we just learned that Clorox is going to fight to the death in that market.
+It wouldn’t be an easy battle.

 What did Procter & Gamble do?
-They said to themselves, well, our whole sampling and couponing strategy won’t do much good now that everyone has an extra bottle of bleach already on hand.
-Moreover, we just learned that Clorox is going to fight to the death in this market.
-This won’t be an easy battle.
+They realized their whole sampling and couponing strategy wouldn’t much good once every household had an extra bottle of bleach already on hand.
+Moreover, they learned that Clorox was going to fight to the death in that market.
+It wouldn’t be an easy battle.
 They never entered the market; they decided to forsake the bleach category.
-A preemptive strike that deterred entry, a very effective business strategy.
+A preemptive strike that deterred entry turned out to be a very effective business strategy.

-Assessing the competitors’ response, as a potential entrant, you’re thinking about a range of factors that might suggest aggressive moves coming from the incumbent that could be harmful to you as an entrepreneur.
-Is this a slow-growth market?
-Is this a situation where the incumbent is starving for new customers, where there is no growth, and therefore, they might fight to preserve the customers they already have.
+As a potential entrant, assess the competitor’s response.
+Think about the range of factors that might suggest aggressive moves the incumbent makes that could be harmful to you as an entrepreneur.
+Are you in a slow-growth market?
+Is this a situation where the incumbent is starving for new customers, where there is no growth, and therefore, they might fight to preserve the customers they already have?

 Learn more about industry structure and competitive advantage